MicrosoftDocs/learn/learn-pr/azure/network-fundamentals/includes/2-network-types-topologies.md

 ### Connectivity services

 When you need to have a low-latency, high-bandwidth connection between your on-premises network and your instance of Azure Virtual Network, you have two options.
 You can use a VPN connection via an Azure gateway, or you can use a dedicated connection through Azure ExpressRoute.
 ExpressRoute is a secure point-to-point service.
-To use this service, you use a third-party connectivity partner to provide and host the ExpressRoute circuits on your behalf.
+To use this service, a non-Microsoft connectivity partner can provide and host the ExpressRoute circuits on your behalf.